In This Section

 Nurses who are assaulted in the course of their duties may be entitled to the benefit of the Serious Physical Assault at Work Scheme & Injury Allowance.
 See also this PDF download.

 Emergency workers, by the nature of their work, are likely to be exposed to the risk of psychological injury, particularly if not provided with appropriate counselling and other follow-up treatment and leave arising from situations that may give rise to psychological harm.
-If they were to develop mental illness as a result then that would certainly be something that could be actionable, particularly given that it is entirely foreseeable that hazards of this nature are likely to be much greater in the emergency services than many other walks of life and that staff must accordingly be given all supports necessary to ensure that anything experienced in the line of duty does not trigger mental injuries.
+If they were to develop mental illness as a result then that would certainly be something that could be actionable, particularly given that it is entirely foreseeable that hazards of this nature are likely to be much greater in the emergency services than in many other walks of life and that staff must accordingly be given all supports necessary to ensure that anything experienced in the line of duty does not trigger mental injuries.

 About McCarthy + Co

-With more than 25 years of experience in dealing with personal injury claims *, McCarthy + Co. has expertise in a wide variety of fields including workplace and road traffic accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. have supported many fire, ambulance, military and police staff in bringing emergency service worker claims.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-You can count on us for legal advice, guidance and assistance on any form of personal injury *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+You can count on us for legal advice, guidance, and assistance regarding any form of serious injury.